danpersa/tech.zalando.com/posts/2015-03-12-camunda-meets-cassandra.rst

 * Engineers need to implement the sharding themselves, including the mapping table.
 It would be nicer if the sharding of the data was transparent to the application,
 * You must do queries in monitoring applications against all of the shards and aggregate the data manually

-During Zalando’s "Hack Week," Jörn, André and Lukas experimented with Apache Cassandra to explore alternatives to how their current architecture works.
+During Zalando’s "`Hack Week`_", Jörn, André and Lukas experimented with Apache Cassandra to explore alternatives to how their current architecture works.

 The Cassandra Prototype
 =======================